senemaktas/Python-Programming/README.md

 # Python-Coding
 It includes coding of various algorithms and examples,tricks with Python programming language.

+There are examples with the Python framework, Flask.

 To run Python programs on the Linux terminal:

 - Open termnal `CTRL+ALT+T`